Tangle-tree duality in abstract separation systems: Terminology and basic facts

 \subsection{Separation systems}

-Generalizing these properties of separations of sets, we now give an axio\-matic definition of {\em abstract separations\/}: these do not have to `separate' anything, but their properties will resemble the properties of separations of sets we just outlined above. \footnote{Our proofs will read a lot more smoothly in this abstract set-up, because it will use the familiar and intuitive arrow notation for orientations.
-When drawing examples, however, we shall usually work with separations of sets.} For technical reasons that will become apparent in a moment we shall define oriented (abstract) separations first, and then pair them with their inverses to form unoriented separations as quotients of oriented ones.
+Generalizing these properties of separations of sets, we now give an axio\-matic definition of {\em abstract separations\/}: these do not have to `separate' anything, but their properties will resemble the properties of separations of sets we just outlined above. \COMMENT{} We shall define oriented (abstract) separations first, and then pair them with their inverses to form unoriented separations as quotients of oriented ones.

 A~{\em separation system\/} $(\vS,\le\,,\!{}^*)$ is a partially ordered set $\vS$ with an order-reversing involution~*.
 Its elements are called {\em oriented separations\/}.
 When a given element of $\vS$ is denoted as~$\vs$, its {\em inverse\/}~$\vs{}^*$ will be denoted as~$\sv$, and vice versa.
 The assumption that * be {\em order-reversing\/} means that, for all $\vr,\vs\in\vS$,